Updated: May 31

 At treatmyachilles.com, we assess you to find your starting point; what is your tendon’s current capacity and what can you do without increasing your symptoms?
 Our choice of exercises is also guided by your end goal, which could be to walk your dog, jogging around the block, an ultramarathon, or anything in between.

 The main thing to remember is that a decrease in symptoms may not be the first thing you notice when taking up these exercises.
-An indication that your Achilles is getting better will be the fact that you start to find your exercises easier and that you’re able to progress them without your pain increasing.
+An indication that your Achilles is getting better will be when you start to find your exercises easier and when you’re able to progress them without your pain increasing.
 It’s usually only after a few weeks of progressing them that you start to notice a greater reduction in symptoms.

 About the Author: